 The best decision you can make is to choose a VPN that is based outside the Five Eyes states

 The 5 Eyes States which are United States, New Zealand, United Kingdom, Canada and Australia have put in place laws that can enable their enforcement agencies to subpoena internet records and share it among themselves.
 Even though some VPN companies in these countries are still able to skirt their surveillance and keep their users anonymous, our honest opinion would be to avoid using them if you can.
-VPNs in privacy-friendly states like Panama, Switzerland, British Virgin Islands and Romania should be better considered.
+VPNs in privacy-friendly states like Panama, Switzerland, the British Virgin Islands, and Romania should be better considered.